pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 D "2018's most important legal technology".
 E "conference agendas".

-Item.
 21. In the first sentence of text, the word "it" refers to

-Item.
 21. Na primeira frase do texto, a palavra "it" refere-se a

 A "judge". - "julgar".